-Radio stations are one of the secondary sources of data collection, and one needs a radio to access it.
-The advent of technology has even made it possible to listen to radio on mobile phones, deeming it unnecessary to get a radio.
+Radio stations are one of the secondary sources of data collection, and one needs radio to access them.
+The advent of technology has even made it possible to listen to the radio on mobile phones, deeming it unnecessary to get a radio.

 Secondary data analysis is the process of analyzing data collected from another researcher who primarily collected this data for another purpose.
 Researchers leverage secondary data to save time and resources that would have been spent on primary data collection.

-There are different stages of secondary data analysis, which involve events before, during and after data collection.
-These stages includes; statement of :
+There are different stages of secondary data analysis, which involve events before, during, and after data collection.
+These stages include;